 “You didn’t want her to go, but at the same time you did, because you knew that she was suffering and could no longer participate in the world,” Valeria said.
 “A couple of weeks later, she passed away very quietly and peacefully, which is what we wanted for her.”

-Valerie and David still talked about Sharmi with love.
-They are very grateful that she lifted the spirits of everyone in their home throughout her life.
+Sharmi’s family will forever be grateful that she lifted the spirits of everyone in their home throughout her life.